Senths02/portfolio/src/content/world-cup-moments.md

 #### 2. Direct feedback options
 I suggested adding a way for users to provide feedback.

 Initially, we thought this could be done through a survey.
-But later realised that it wasn't feasible to analyse the text responses in the available time.
+But later realised that it wasn't feasible to analyse a large number of text responses.

-I proposed the ability to provide a star rating, as this was functionality that existed in other areas of the BBC.
+I proposed the ability to provide a star rating, as this was a component that existed in other areas of the BBC.
 <br>

 ![Feedback options](images/world-cup-moments/feedback_options.png)